Maiconsmendonca/KartRace/README.md

 ## Next Steps

-- [ ] Separate every project into classes
 - [ ] Insert Repositories and create validation rules and queries
 - [ ] Creation of endpoints
 - [ ] Validation of pilot data